 On average, you can expect to spend anywhere from $50 – $500 for a book cover design that’s professionally crafted.

-There are always (worthwhile) expenses you incur when self-publishing your book.
-The total cost of your book cover design will vary based on a few key factors.
+When self-publishing, expenses should be expected; however, they can vary.
+The total cost of your book cover design will depend on a few key factors.

 How long does it take to design a book cover?

-Overall, we recommend our students allot roughly three weeks from initial touchpoint to self-publishing your book in order to ensure your cover is fully complete before launching your book.
+Overall, we recommend our students allot roughly three weeks from initial touchpoint (including revisions) to self-publishing your book to ensure your cover is fully complete before your book launch.

-However, please keep in mind that if you hire someone to design your book cover, they may not have availability right away.
-Meaning, reach out a few months before you want to launch your book in order to hire someone.
+Keep in mind that if you hire someone to design your book cover, they may not be available immediately.
+The best practice is to reach out a few months before launching your book to ensure there’s enough time..

 Design your own book cover